iluwatar/java-design-patterns/README.md

 **Real world examples:**
 * [java.util.Iterator](http://docs.oracle.com/javase/8/docs/api/java/util/Iterator.html)
+* All implementations of java.util.Enumeration
+* All implementations of java.util.Iterator --(thus among others also java.util.Scanner!)

 ## <a name="mediator">Mediator</a> [&#8593;](#list-of-design-patterns)
 **Intent:** Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.